 Spikenard oil - Select Green - Nardostachys jatamansi

-- wild harvested from Nepal.
+- wild harvested from India.
 Naturally organic.

 Spikenard oil's rich, mysterious, earthy constituents mingle with a soft warm spicyness; a balm to the heart and soul.
 It captures in itself something of the spirit of sacred places of devotion for countless centuries.
 The Himalayan ranges of Nepal, India and Burma provide the natural habitat for this botancial gem, which has been revered both in the east and west for many centuries.